Programs

 Financial Education is a core principle of credit unions, and the ICU Foundation has been a leader in helping credit unions provide this valuable information as well as consumer-friendly products and services to their members.
 The ICU Foundation connects credit unions with the best educational programs, the latest research, and innovative ideas to improve the financial well-being of their members.

-The Credit Union Financial Education Network (CUFEN), formerly known as the National Youth Involvement Board (NYIB), is collecting information from credit unions regarding their financial education outreach for all ages for the period of July 1, 2024 to June 30, 2025.
+The Credit Union Financial Education Network (CUFEN), formerly known as the National Youth Involvement Board (NYIB), collects information from credit unions regarding their financial education outreach for all ages to compile national and state-level statistics.
+They open the reporting system once per year in late June, early July to collect data for the most recent period.
+Look for a reminder email to let you know when you can submit your numbers.

 # Youth Reached